StupidUsernamee/csv-to-sql-etl-pipeline/README.md

 This is a simple etl project.
 Data is read from CSV file,
-records with null values goes to invalids table, valid records goes to valids table.
+records data types gets fixed, valid records goes to valids table.